salvatejero/rule-expando/README.md

 # rule-expando

-## Description
+### Description

-Select a ExpandoColumn a Value for the rule
+Select a ExpandoColumn and a possible value for the rule